ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 18:22:54.861167 02:cd:b5:11:64:e2 > ff:ff:ff:ff:ff:ff, ethertype ARP (0x0806), length 42: Request who-has 10.0.0.5 tell 10.0.0.1, length 28
 ```

 We will also observe what would happen to frames with a destination MAC address that is not connected to any switch port, but that is also not a broadcast MAC address.
-For example, what would happen if node-2 was disconnected from the switch?
+For example, what would happen if juliet was disconnected from the switch?

 Verify that the bridge only knows local MAC addresses, and wait for non-local addresses (if there are any) to expire.
 Then, on the bridge, run